-University of Utah Safety Department 1735 E. South Campus Drive Salt Lake City, UT 84112 safety.utah.edu 801-585-2677
+University of Utah Department of Public Safety 1658 East 500 South Salt Lake City, UT 84112 safety.utah.edu 801-585-2677

 EMERGENCIES

 All campus and other phones: Dial 911

 TIPS FOR STAYING SAFE

 The University of Utah seeks to provide a safe and enriching experience for students, employees, and others who make use of campus facilities.
 Responsibility for a crime lies with the person committing it; however, there are some things individuals can do to reduce their risk of experiencing crime.